CoolMomentum: A Method for Stochastic Optimization by Langevin Dynamics with Simulated Annealing: Introduction

 Classical methods for simulation of molecular systems are Markov chain Monte Carlo (MCMC), molecular dynamics (MD) and Langevin dynamics (LD).
 Either MD, LD or MCMC lead to equilibrium averaged distributions in the limit of infinite time or number of steps.
 If simulation is performed at a constant temperature $T$, these methods may be used to generate samples of Eq.~(\ref{eq:Gibbs}).
 Simulated Annealing can be used with any of these methods, but instead of performing simulation at a constant temperature $T$, the temperature should be decreased slowly.
 By performing simulation first at high temperature and then gradually decreasing the temperature value, the states close to the global minimum of $U(x)$ may be found.
 MCMC, MD and LD have different application areas.
 MD and LD are based on a numerical integration of the classical equation of motion.
 They simulate the dynamics of systems, based on the values of the gradient $dU(x)/dx$, that has to be computed on every step.
 MCMC does not require the gradient information, only $U(x)$ values are required to compute the Metropolis acceptance probability.
 MCMC methods may overcome energy barriers more efficiently, but they require special MCMC proposals, and there are no equivalently efficient proposals for different systems.
 If the values of $dU(x)/dx$ are available, then MD and LD are more straightforward methods.

 The adaptation of MCMC and LD for optimization is a prospective research direction \cite{ma2019sampling}.
-MCMC methods are widely used in machine learning, but applications of Langevin dynamics to machine learning only start to appear \cite{welling2011bayesian,NIPS2017_6664,ma2019there}.
-In this paper, we propose to adapt the methods of molecular and Langevin dynamics to the problems of nonconvex optimization, that appear in machine learning.
+MCMC methods are widely used in machine learning, but applications of Langevin dynamics to machine learning only start to appear \cite{welling2011bayesian,ding2014bayesian,NIPS2017_6664,ma2019there,wenzel2020good}.
+In this paper, we propose to adapt the methods of Langevin dynamics to the problems of nonconvex optimization, that appear in machine learning.
+In Section~\ref{Langevin} we give a brief review of the methods of Molecular and Langevin dynamics and show their relation to the stochastic optimization method.
+In Section~\ref{Optimization} we discuss the basics of Simulated Annealing.
+In Section~\ref{RelationMOM} we explore the relation of the discretized Langevin equation with the Momentum optimizer.
+In Section~\ref{OptimizationAlg} we present the details of the CoolMomentum algorithm.
+In Section~\ref{Experiments} we evaluate the new algorithm and compare its performance to Adam and Momentum and we leave Section ~\ref{Conclusions} for conclusions.